openresearchcalendar/openresearchcalendar.github.io/README.md

 Email us at [openresearchcalendar@gmail.com](mailto:openresearchcalendar@gmail.com).

-Comment on this repository via github issues](https://github.com/openresearchcalendar/Open-Research-Calendar/issues)
+Comment on this repository via [github issues](https://github.com/openresearchcalendar/Open-Research-Calendar/issues)

-# Re-use and licensing
+## Re-use and licensing

 We'd love for you to re-use this tool for your own community!
 We are sharing our code and resources under the [GNU Public License](LICENSE.md).

 We are grateful for acknowledgement using the reference below:

-<mark>Add zenodo integration - CGVP</mark>
+To Do: Add zenodo integration - CGVP